 Stop 4: Film Location Brauner Hirsch (Neißstraße/Brauner Hirsch)

-Stop 5: Wolfsland – Film Location Görlitz (Untermarkt 9/Europe House)
+Stop 5: Wolfsland – Film Location Görlitz (city boulevard Berliner Straße at art nouveau passage

 Three further stops in the inner city are to be added within the next months; others are being planned.

 This is the way Görlitz starts making its long-standing and varied film history visible throughout the inner city for film enthusiasts and fans.
-In addition, the city offers a special walk through Görliwood as well as a guided film tour (German only).
+In addition, the city offers a special walk through Görliwood as well as a guided film tour.

 Lord Mayor Octavian Ursu and Andrea Behr, manager of the Europastadt GörlitzZgorzelec GmbH, opened the first stops on February 28th, 2020.